π² Stay updated with reminders on: πΉ UTB United Third Bridge Inc. Facebook Page πΉ utbunitedthirdbridge.org

 Thank you for all your help and support and look forward to celebrating our 28 years of cultural heritage and festivities with our community!

-PLEASE CONTINUE TO CHECK BACK FOR UPDATES -WE WILL CONTINUE TO UPDATE THIS PAGE.
+PLEASE CONTINUE TO CHECK BACK FOR UPDATES -WE WILL CONTINUE TO UPDATE THIS PAGE AND OUR FACEBOOK SOCIAL MEDIA PAGE.

 NOTICE: OUR REGISTERED CHARITY NUMBER IS: CH9777. *A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL FREE 1-800-HELF-FLA (435-7352) WITHIN THE STATE.
 REGISTRATION DOES IMPY ENDORSEMENT, APPOVAL, OR RECCOMMENDATION BY THE STATE.
 THEIR WEBSITE ADDRESS IS www.FloridaConsumerHelp.com.
 A COPY MAY ALSO BE OBTAINED FROM THE OFFICE OF THE ATTORNEY GENERAL, CHARITIES BUREAU, 120 BROADWAY AVE, NEW YORK, NY 10271.